IceTheCoder/light-game/README.md

 - If the issue persists, check for driver updates for your graphics card or monitor.
 - If the issue still persists, post an issue on this GitHub repo with as much information as possible about the issue.

+## How to run
+Open the 'light-game' folder as a project in Unity and hit the play button.

 ## License
 This repository is licensed under the MIT license with an added attribution.
+In short, you must include the exact copy of this project's license in your end-user application and also mention the sections in which my code was used.
 Read LICENSE for more information.

 ## Contact
 Project Link: https://github.com/IceTheDev2/Passwordsy/